To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements stated.

 Upper secondary school grades

-Must only be attached if the scholarship for which you are applying has any requirements concerning upper secondary school education.
-A screen shot from for example antagning.se is not an accepted attachment.
+Upper secondary school grades must only be attached if the scholarship for which you are applying has any requirements concerning upper secondary school education.
+A screen shot from for example universityadmissions.se is not an accepted attachment.
 Grades from municipal adult education (Komvux), folk high-school and the like are usually not required.
 Those grades should only be attached if the requirements of the scholarship need to be proved by such certification.

 Certificate of student nation membership

-Your place of birth and civil status is confirmed by a birth certificate.
-You order a birth certificate from the Swedish Tax Agency.
-It is important that you make sure that the kind of birth certificate you order contains the information needed.
-Contact the Swedish Tax Agency if you are uncertain of what the different birth certificates contain.
+Your place of birth and civil status is confirmed by a population registration certificate.
+You order the certificate from the Swedish Tax Agency.
+It is important that you make sure that the kind of population registration certificate you order contains the information needed.
+Contact the Swedish Tax Agency if you are uncertain of what the different certificates contain.

 Membership of the Church of Sweden